nigel-gott/ck2_matchmaker/README.md

 ## Attribution
 Many thanks to the original author badger_ken.
 Ken can be contacted at #TODO INSERT EMAIL# and their website is #WEBSITE#.

+## Contribution
+Please free feel to open feature requests or report bugs as issues.
+Pull requests are also very welcome!

 ## Installation
 TODO